Jackylyn1/wordpressPlugin/readme.md

 3.2.
 I also added Interfaces for the different types to enhance type security
 4. Apps root ist app.tsx

+### DDEV ###
+1. I added pre-stop and post-start-hooks for exporting and importing the database so you won't have to install anything after you checked out the repo from git.

 ### What would I have done if I had more time ###
 1. I would have invested more time for thinking about architecture, especially inside of the react-App.
 1.1.
 I still have some open questions about this e.g. I could have implemented services or think about using contexts.